geut/postcss-copy/README.md

 var copyOpts = {
     ...,
     inputPath(decl) {
-        // this is the transform by default return path.dirname(decl.source.input.file);
+        // this is the input path by default return path.dirname(decl.source.input.file);
     }
 };